-Welcome to the latest article on Windows 10 storage spaces.
-After writing three articles on the mirroring, today I describe the storage spaces simple of Windows 10.
+Welcome to the last article on Windows 10 storage spaces.
+After writing three articles on mirroring, today I describe the storage spaces simple of Windows 10.

-The simple storage spaces of Windows 10 they do not have data protection features in the event of a hard disk failure (otherwise known as resilience).
-However, they are useful for obtaining a virtual drive that is larger than that of a hard disk.
-It is in fact possible to add the capacities of individual hard disks in a single virtual drive.
+The simple storage spaces of Windows 10 they do not have data protection features In case of breakdown to the hard disk (otherwise called resilience).
+However, they are useful for obtaining a virtual unit higher than those of a hard disk.
+In fact, it is possible to add the skills of individual hard disks in a single virtual unit.

-In addition you can increase the size of the virtual drive as your needs grow by adding more physical hard drives.
+In addition It is possible to increase the dimensions of the virtual unit as needs grow, adding other physical hard drives.

 Hard disk installation

-To create a virtual drive in a storage space, you need to install some hard drives in your computer.
-Obviously, you have to check that you have available ports (usually they are SATA) on the motherboard.
-To carry out this test, I used two mechanical hard drives: one of 250GB and another of 500GB, SATA.
+To create a virtual unit in a storage space, it is necessary to install some hard disks on the computer.
+Obviously, you have to check that you have available doors (in general I am SATA) on the motherboard.
+To make this test, I used two mechanical hard drives: one 250GB and another 500GB, SATA.

 Hard drives can be formatted or not.
 In any case, creating a storage space will erase all data on the disks you will use.